facebook/react-native-website/docs/libraries.md

 [React Native Directory](https://reactnative.directory) is a searchable database of libraries built specifically for React Native.
 This is the first place to look for a library for your React Native app.

-Many of the libraries you will find on the directory are from [React Native Community](https://github.com/react-native-community/) or [Expo](https://docs.expo.io/versions/latest/).
+Many of the libraries you will find on the directory are from [React Native Community](https://github.com/react-native-community/) or [Expo](https://docs.expo.dev/versions/latest/).

 Libraries built by the React Native Community are driven by volunteers and individuals at companies that depend on React Native.
 They often support iOS, tvOS, Android, Windows, but this varies across projects.
 Many of the libraries in this organization were once React Native Core Components and APIs.

-Libraries built by Expo are all written in TypeScript and support iOS, Android, and react-native-web wherever possible.
-They usually require that you first install [react-native-unimodules](https://github.com/expo/expo/tree/master/packages/react-native-unimodules) in order to use in your React Native app.
+Libraries built by Expo are all written in TypeScript and support iOS, Android, and `react-native-web` wherever possible.

 After React Native Directory, the [npm registry](https://www.npmjs.com/) is the next best place if you can't find a library specifically for React Native on the directory.
 The npm registry is the definitive source for JavaScript libraries, but the libraries that it lists may not all be compatible with React Native.
 React Native is one of many JavaScript programming environments, including Node.js, web browsers, Electron, and more, and npm includes libraries that work for all of these environments.